pepicrft/catalysis-framework/SECURITY.md

 # Security Policy
-The Gestalt repo is scanned frequently for code and dependency vulnerabilities.
+The Catalysis repo is scanned frequently for code and dependency vulnerabilities.
 Notifications are received by the Redwood Core Team members, who assess risk, prioritize, and determine a remediation plan.
 Typically this process involves a package update or patch release and is resolved within 24 hours of notification.

 ## Supported Versions